gaak99/faunadb-hylisp/README.md

 # Intro

-Putting the fun in FaunaDB client Python API/lib ...
+Putting the fun in the FaunaDB client functional API ...

 ## MO